 Senator Patricia Jehlen was first elected to the Massachusetts Senate in 2005.
 She represents the Second Middlesex district, which includes Medford, Somerville, Winchester, and Cambridge.
-She is Assistant Vice Chair of the Senate Committee on Ways and Means, Senate Chair of the Committee on Elder Affairs, Vice Chair of the Committee on Education, and Chair of the Special Senate Committee on Innovative and Alternative Education.
-She also serves on the Committees on Housing and the Judiciary.
+In the 2017-2018 session, Senator Jehlen is serving as Assistant Vice Chair of the Senate Committee on Ways and Means, Senate Chair of the Joint Committee on Marijuana Policy, Chair of the Special Senate Subcommittee on Education, Senate Vice Chair of the Joint Committee on Education, and Senate Vice Chair of the Joint Committee on Labor and Workforce Development.
+She is also serving on the Joint Committees on the Judiciary, Elder Affairs, and Election Laws.

 Her top legislative priorities are equitable and excellent education, universal and affordable health care, and jobs with decent wages and benefits, including earned sick time.
 In the area of elder services, her priority making sure that seniors of all income levels can find housing and services that meet their needs, whether in the community or in institutions.

 Senator Jehlen lives in Somerville with her husband, Alain.
 She has three children and two grandchildren.
 The Jehlens have three children, who all graduated from Somerville High School.
 Nick is a graphic designer and consultant with The Action Mill.
 Peter, a program manager for medical trials, lives near Magoun Square with his wife Sarah Shugars.
 Wendy, a dancer/choreographer and ASL interpreter, lives with the Jehlens and her daughters Anika and Kayala.